Configuring the web crawler

 The default timeout is set at 24 hours.
 If you have a requirement to crawl a site within a certain amount of time (as part of an overall update cycle) you can set this to the desired value.
 You should give the crawler enough time to download the most important content, which will normally be found early on in the crawl.
 You can also try speeding up the crawler to meet your time limit.

-Another parameter which can be used to limit crawl size is: crawler.max_files_stored
+Another configuration option which can be used to limit crawl size is:

 This is the maximum number of files to store on disk (default is unlimited).
 Finally, you can specify the maximum link distance from the start point (default is unlimited):

-For example, if max_link_distance = 1, only crawl the links on start_url.
-This could be used to restrict the crawl to a specific list of URLs, which were generated by some other process e.g. as a pre_gather command.
+crawler.max_link_distance=1, only crawl the links listed as start URLs.
+This could be used to restrict the crawl to a specific list of URLs.

 The crawler stores information about redirects in a file called

-redirects.txt in the collection's log directory.
+redirects.txt in the data source’s log directory.
 This records information on HTTP redirects, HTML meta-refresh directives, duplicates, canonical link directives etc.

 This information is then processed by the indexer and used in ranking e.g. ensuring that anchortext is associated with the correct redirect target etc.

-In some scenarios you may see the following message in a collection's main update log:
+In some scenarios you may see the following message in a data source’s